JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 Whilst product and engineering may seem to be a complete picture, there's often a role that has an outsized impact, and ends up representing the customer to some degree.
 In your company this might be a customer support representative, a quality engineer, or perhaps also a designer.

-This session should show the product from a customer perspective, to help the new starter understand what the app is capable of, and why it feels and behaves the way it does.
+This session should show the product from a customer perspective, to help the new starter understand what the product is capable of, and why it feels and behaves the way it does.
 Possible outcomes could be:

-* New starter knows all screens of the app, and the flow.
+* New starter knows all screens / areas of the product, and the user flow.
 * New starter knows why historical decisions were made around UX / UI.
-* New starter knows what the future is for the app's UX / UI.
+* New starter knows what the future is for the product's UX / UI.

 ## Improvements to make